 - Versa Note

 Volkswagen had to admit that it designed over 11 million of its vehicles to “beat” emission testing software.
 The vehicles were fitted with software that would sense the vehicle was being tested and change some of its equipment so the emissions were decreased.
 However, as long as the vehicles weren’t being tested, the software was off, leaving the vehicles to emit far more than the legal limit.
 Tests performed by the California Air Resources Board proved that the models were putting out nearly 40 times the allotted limit of emissions.

 Volkswagen has admitted that the cars were purposefully fitted with emission-testing software and have issued a recall for almost 600,000 vehicles in the United States.
 Eventually, Volkswagen will have to recall all of the international vehicles involved in this recall, which includes 11 million total cars.

 In order to resolve the emissions testing software problem, Volkswagen has put aside nearly $15 billion for just the U.S claims.
-Also, VW is orced to buy back or fix any affected vehicles by December of 2018.
+Also, VW is forced to buy back or fix any affected vehicles by December of 2018.
 Our attorney can help you determine if you should allow your vehicle to be repaired or be bought-back.
-We can also ensure that you receive the right amount for your vehicle.
+We can also ensure that you receive the right amount of compensation for your vehicle.

 - 2009-2015 Volkswagen Jetta

 - 2012-2015 Volkswagen Passat